-Hi, I am a classical person centred counsellor.
+Hi, I am a classically trained person centred counsellor.
 This means I have a deep belief in the growth and development of you - my client.
 This can best be achieved when I provide you with a 'safe place' where you can explain your issue and your aims and we will work together to achieve them.
 I firmly believe that if certain conditions exist between client and counsellor then positive therapeutic change will arise - it is inevitable.
 These conditions are a combination of the Counsellors own attitudes, training and skills and the relationship formed with the client.

 I am also a member of the BACP Spirituality division which honours spirituality, belief and pastoral care in counselling and psychotherapy.
-We strive to increase awareness of the relevance and importance of spirituality in helping relationships, encourage dialogue between different spiritualities, beliefs and faith communities and promote standards of good practice in working with spirituality

 In our counselling relationship you will never be judged.
 In fact, you will be my primary concern; valued and respected in our partnership which I will treat as private, ethical and confidential.

 We will work at a pace that is comfortable for you and review progress at regular intervals.
 You will receive from me; appropriate sensitivity, and a caring honesty which will always put you first.
 I will work ethically, legally and openly at all times.

 You can expect to have a free first session of 30-50 minutes without commitment.
 Then, if you feel you will benefit from the counselling I can provide, we will discuss an initial number of counselling sessions and how we review your progress.

 If I cannot provide the type of counselling I feel you need, I will always be honest about this.
 I will discuss it thoroughly with you and help you find the best way forward.
 This is because you are the main concern in a counselling relationship which is built on trust.